KT Tunstall: Relationships and marriage

 In 2003, Tunstall began dating Luke Bullen, the drummer in her band.
 On Christmas Day, 2007, Bullen proposed to her at her parents' home in St Andrews, Scotland, and the couple were married in September 2008.
 They divorced in May 2013, after separating the year before.

-Controversies

-Tunstall sparked some controversy in 2005 when she publicly criticised singer-songwriter Dido, stating that the artist "can't fucking sing" after several fans compared the two musically.
-Tunstall later apologised, stating that she did not want to be involved in a public feud.
-Tunstall clarified her comments in 2017, stating "I had total respect for her and I felt terrible about saying it.
-It was more anger at the journalist rather than her and I have apologised on so many occasions since."

 Activism

-In 2007, Tunstall joined the Disko Bay Cape Farewell expedition to the West Coast of Greenland in September 2008.
-Cape Farewell is a British-based arts organisation that brings artists, scientists and communicators together to instigate a cultural response to climate change.
+In 2008, Tunstall joined the Disko Bay Cape Farewell expedition to the West Coast of Greenland.
+Tunstall is a patron of the Educational Wealth Fund (2018).

 Health

 In April 2007, Tunstall underwent surgery to correct an undersized kidney, a problem caused by a childhood infection.

 In 2008, Tunstall started experiencing problems with the hearing in her left ear.
 Hearing problems have always been a worry to her; a brother of hers was profoundly deaf since birth.
 By 2018, the problem had progressed to full left-ear hearing loss and balance problems.
 In July 2021, she announced that she was having to pull out of her summer tour dates and permanently avoid lengthy runs of closely consecutive performances, citing issues with her right ear which were "exactly how the breakdown of my left ear began".
 She did perform some solo shows in early summer, including the Spring Hill Arts Gathering (SHAG) in June in Washington Depot, Connecticut.